Bias Binding

 Types of bias binding:

-A. Set up for all of the following:
+A. Set up for B through D:

 1. Right sides together, sew bias to edge of garment.
 Press.